deadlyvipers/dojo_rules/introduction.md

 Introduction
 ============

-This is Dimitris Danellakis.
+This is Dimitrios Danellakis.
 I am introducing myself to the dojo.
+My favorite Code School path is Javascript.